 It is ironic that the man, who arguably hit the most dramatic postseason game-winning home run took more pride in his defense.
 Mazeroski is most identified with the double play, or as Branch Rickey referred to it, the pitcher’s savior.13 Baseball expert Bill James called his defensive statistics the most impressive of any player at any position.

 Former teammate Dave Giusti recalled seeing Mazeroski for the first time while playing for the Houston Colt 45s.
 It was the last inning of a game in Pittsburgh; the Pirates were leading by one run.
 Houston had the bases loaded with one out.
-Ronnie Brandt, a catcher who ran well, hit a ball deep in the hole between short and third.
+Ron Brand, a catcher who ran well, hit a ball deep in the hole between short and third.
 Gene Alley backhanded it, spun and threw to second.
 Giusti did not see the ball being caught at second.
-The next thing he knew Brandt was out at first and the game was over.
+The next thing he knew Brand was out at first and the game was over.
 Giusti remembered thinking, “Who the hell is that?”14

 When Mazeroski joined the Pirates, he partnered with Dick Groat.
 Their pairing resulted in four appearances in the All-Star Game and three Gold Gloves for the second baseman.
 The partnership ended on November 19, 1962, when Groat was traded to St. Louis.
 The next season Mazeroski replaced his friend as the team captain.
 Groat went to another World Series in 1964 with St. Louis; his keystone partner was Julian Javier, the young second baseman traded away by the Pirates because they already had Mazeroski.